ChernoBen/ScrapingLeagueOfGraphs/README.md

 # ChernoBen
-Getting 5 rank  table form league of graphs
+Getting top 5 rank table from league of graphs